 Contributors: PG and DA conceptualized the position paper.

 SBM reviewed literature of all the sections of the paper and drafted the manuscript, with the help of DM and SHD.
 DS, AN and ST reviewed and provided literature on the magnitude of burden.
 DA, AT and ML reviewed and provided literature on existing policies and programs.
 NC, JU, KB, JT and RKP reviewed and provided literature on existing recommendations.
 DS, SR, AG, RM, VVS, AdW, LdA wrote the roadmap for their respective organizations.
 PG, SR, GVB and RR did the critical appraisal of the paper.
-All authors have approved the final manuscript that is being submitted for publication.
+All authors have approved the final manuscript.

 Funding: World Health Organization; Competing interests: None stated.